{{ section.name }} Support

 Project Life

 While your experience on the expedition will be rewarding, days can be long and tiring which you should be prepared for.
+Your typical day includes diving, lab work, training on base, beach cleanups, and community work.
+Rounded off with evening debriefs followed by dinner and time to relax - taking in a beautiful sunset, and sharing stories with your fellow team members.

 Depending on weather conditions, we aim for everyone to get into the water every day to dive or snorkel, but this is also dependent on the needs of our partners as there are conservation measures in place which will not require you to dive 5 days a week.
 During your time in the water you will conduct underwater surveys after you complete your training.
 Besides diving, you should expect to be involved in additional projects and activities, including training sessions, lab work, marine debris surveys and removal, environmental education session or alternative income training, depending on local and project needs.
 You will also be required to complete base duties.